kubernetes/community/contributors/devel/sig-instrumentation/migration-to-structured-logging.md

 // >> I1025 00:15:15.525108       1 controller_utils.go:116] "Pod status updated" pod="kube-system/kubedns" status="ready"
 func KRef(namespace, name string) ObjectRef

+// KObjSlice takes a slice of objects that implement the KMetadata interface
+// and returns an object that gets logged as a slice of ObjectRef values or a
+// string containing those values, depending on whether the logger prefers text
+// output or structured output.
+// >> klog.InfoS("Pods status updated", "pods", klog.KObjSlice(pods), "status", "ready")
+// output:
+// >> I1025 00:15:15.525108       1 controller_utils.go:116] "Pods status updated" pods="[kube-system/kubedns kube-system/metrics-server]" status="ready"
+func KObjSlice(arg interface{}) interface{}

 // ObjectRef represents a reference to a kubernetes object used for logging purpose
 // In text logs it is serialized into "{namespace}/{name}" or "{name}" if namespace is empty type ObjectRef struct {